Will China's move against coal power improve its image in EU? | DW | 27.09.2021

 The pledge was made by Chinese President Xi Jinping in a pre-recorded address to the UN General Assembly, although he gave few details and questions remain whether he meant China will cease financing coal plants overseas or merely stop building them, a far less impressive pledge.

-South Korea and Japan said earlier this year that they would stop funding coal-fired power plants abroad, and with China the three Asian countries account for 95% of all foreign financing for coal-fired power plants worldwide, according to a report by Georgetown University.
+South Korea and Japan said earlier this year that they would stop funding coal-fired power plants abroad.
+Together with China the three Asian countries account for 95% of all foreign financing for coal-fired power plants worldwide, according to a report by Georgetown University.

 In the past, Beijing had pledged to cease coal production by 2030 but last year it brought on line 38.4 gigawatts of new coal-fired power domestically, three times as much as the rest of the world.